Cover

 cui denique commisit, quo adiutore usus est, quo socio, quo conscio, cui tantum facinus, cui se, cui salutem suam credidit? servisne mulieris? sic enim obiectum est. et erat tam demens is cui vos ingenium certe tribuitis, etiamsi cetera inimica oratione detrahitis ut omnes suas fortunas alienis servis committeret? at quibus servis? refert enim magnopere id ipsum. eisne, quos intellegebat non communi condicione servitutis uti, sed licentius, liberius, familiarius cum domina vivere? quis enim hoc non videt, iudices, aut quis ignorat, in eius modi domo, in qua mater familias meretricio more vivat, in qua nihil geratur, quod foras proferendum sit, in qua inusitatae libidines, luxuries, omnia denique inaudita vitia ac flagitia versentur, hic servos non esse servos, quibus omnia committantur, per quos gerantur, qui versentur isdem in voluptatibus, quibus occulta credantur, ad quos aliquantum etiam ex cotidianis sumptibus ac luxurie redundet? id igitur Caelius non videbat?

-Lastly, in whom did he confide, whom did he have to assist him, who was his partner, his accomplice, to whom did he entrust so great a crime, entrust himself, entrust his own life?
-To the slaves of this woman?
+Lastly, in whom did he confide, which assistant did he use, who was his partner, who his accomplice, to whom did he entrust so great a crime, himself, his own safety?
+To the slaves of a woman?
 For this has been alleged against him.
-And was this man, whom you certainly credit with some ability, although your hostile language deprives him of other qualities – was he so great a fool as to entrust all his fortunes to another person’s slaves?
-But, I ask, what kind of slaves?
-This very point is most important.
-Were they slaves whom he knew not as subject to the ordinary conditions of servitude, but as living a life of more licence, liberty, and intimacy with their mistress?
-For who does not see, gentlemen, or who is ignorant that in a house of that kind, in which the mistress lives the life of a courtesan, in which nothing is done which is fit to be published abroad, in which strange lusts, profligacy, in fact, all unheard-of vices and immoralities, are rife – who does not know that in such a house those slaves are slaves no longer? when all confidence is placed in them, everything is done by their agency, when they play their part with her in her excesses, when secrets are entrusted to them, and when they benefit considerably even from her daily extravagant expenditure.
-Was Caelius then ignorant of that?
+And was this man so deranged, to whom at least you credit with intelligence, even though you in your hostile speech detract everything else (from his character), as to entrust all his fortunes to the slaves of another?
+But what kind of slaves?
+For this very point is greatly important.
+Those slaves whom he realised did not experience the ordinary conditions of servitude, but lived with more licence, more liberty, more intimacy, with their mistress?
+For who does not see, gentlemen of the jury, or who does not know that, in a house of that kind, in which the mistress lives with the morals of a courtesan, in which nothing is done which is fit to be made public outside, in which abnormal lusts, extravagance, indeed all unheard-of vices and outrages are teeming, at this point slaves are not slaves: to whom all things are entrusted, by whom (all things) are managed, who are involved in the same pleasures, to whom secrets are entrusted, to whom a substantial amount of the daily expenditure and extravagance overflows.
+So, did Caelius not see this?

 58